Ultimate post-merger integration checklist for HR managers and directors

 Communication channels

-Communication channels include different platforms that enable seamless information sharing and interaction between employees, managers, customers, partners, and other stakeholders
+Communication channels include different platforms that enable seamless information sharing and interaction between employees, managers, customers, partners, and other stakeholders.

 - Multi-channel communication platforms centralize individual communication channels (email, chat, social, etc. into one interface and enable interaction.
 As a result, it becomes easier for employees from both companies to access the information they need, get updates, and align teams across the board.